-Database Building: extracting data from DFI investment lists and databases to identify investments from 2020 onwards from which our samples will be selected at random.
+Database Building: extracting data from DFI investment lists and databases to identify investments from 1st October 2023 to 30th September 2024 from which our samples will be selected at random.
 The process will include exclusion of investments which do not qualify for assessment based on level of country income and investment size.